jspinak/brobot/docs/docs/03-core-library/tutorials/tutorial-claude-automator/running-the-app.md

 #### Images Not Found

 ```
-WARN - Failed to find claude-prompt image
+ERROR - Failed to load required image: prompt/claude-prompt-1.png
+ERROR -   Suggestion: Check if file exists at: /path/to/images/prompt/claude-prompt-1.png
+ERROR -   Suggestion: Verify image format is supported (PNG, JPG, JPEG, GIF, BMP)
 ```

 **Solution**:
+- The auto-verifier provides specific suggestions
-- Verify images are in the correct location
+- Check the exact path shown in the error
-- Check image quality and cropping
+- Verify image format and accessibility
-- Adjust similarity threshold if needed
+- Add fallback paths in application.yml if needed

 #### State Not Activating